JovanVeljanoski/jupyter-voicepilot/README.md

 # jupyter_voicepilot

 [![Github Actions Status](https://github.com/JovanVeljanoski/jupyter-voicepilot/workflows/Build/badge.svg)](https://github.com/JovanVeljanoski/jupyter-voicepilot/actions/workflows/build.yml)

 A JupyterLab extension for generating code and interacting with JupyterLab via voice commands.
+This extension can also be used for some basic nagivation around in JupyterLab Notebook.
+It is built around OpenAI's `Whisper-1` and `GPT-3` APIs.
+You will need to have an OpenAI API key to use this extension.

 ## Requirements